sandstorm/UserManagement/README.md

 ### Creating users
 The package exposes a command to create users.
 You can run

-`./flow sandstormuser:create test@example.com password firstName lastName`
+`./flow sandstormuser:create test@example.com password --additionalAttributes="firstName:Max,lastName:Mustermann"`

 to create a user.
 This will create a Neos user if you're using the package in Neos.
 You can assign roles to the new user in the Neos backend afterwards.